Journey to Pascha

 Treasury of blessings and giver of life,

-Come and abide in us, and cleanse us from every purity,
+Come and abide in us, and cleanse us from every Impurity,

 And save our souls, O Good One.